symfony/symfony-docs/components/dependency_injection/factories.rst

 ==================================

 .. versionadded:: 2.6
+    The new `Symfony\\Component\\DependencyInjection\\Definition::setFactory`
-    The new ``setFactory`` method was introduced in Symfony 2.6.
+    method was introduced in Symfony 2.6.
 Refer to older versions for the syntax for factories prior to 2.6.

 Symfony's Service Container provides a powerful way of controlling the creation of objects, allowing you to specify arguments passed to the constructor